Dewep/GCE/README.md

 #   - "detached": Run as detached/external script (explorer, shell, etc.).
 #   - "success-code": Optional option, default to 0.
 Define the success return code.
 This
 #     is useful only for non-detached commands.
+#   - "notification": Optional option, override the global notification setting.
+This is
+#     useful only for non-detached commands.
 #
 # Example:
 # extra: